jasonkeene/python-ubersmith/README.rst

     h.process_request('client.get', data={'email': 'g.freeman@combineresearch.com'})

-although this will bypass any validation logic and response cleaning provided by the call function and just return the JSON data from the ubersmith response as a dict.
+although this will bypass any validation logic and response cleaning provided by the call function and just return the BaseResponse from ubersmith.

 Development
 ===========